-The bicolor pattern is truly uncanny.
+The bicolor pattern is truly uncanny--spooky even!
 The orange flower color and yellow tips definitely look like tasty Halloween treats!

 All About Candy Corn Plants

-There's also a vine that looks similar to candy corn.
-The candy corn vine's botanical name is manettia luteorubra.
 For the purpose of indoor decor, I would advise using a candy corn plant indoors.
-However, if you choose to grow them outside, be sure to plant candy corn vine seeds and give them an environment to bloom successfully in.
-Brazilian firecracker vines or candy corn vines grow well on trellises and parlays, as they love twining around these structures.
+However, if you choose to grow them outside, be sure to plant candy corn vine seeds in an environment they can bloom successfully in: As a twining vine, they grow well on trellises and parlays, as they need a structure to scale.